mit-pdos/cspec/README.md

 and to prove that it is correct, by fixing up the proof at the bottom of that same file.

-## Exercise 2: bad sector remapping.
+## Exercise 2: bad block remapping.

-`src/RemappedDisk` contains a partial implementation of bad-sector remapping.
-The idea is to take a disk that has a bad sector, and make it look like a fully working disk by remapping the bad sector to another sector (the last sector).
-For simplicity, we assume there is exactly one bad sector.
+`src/RemappedDisk` contains a partial implementation of bad-block remapping.
+The idea is to take a disk that has a bad block, and make it look like a fully working disk by remapping the bad block to another block (the last block).
+For simplicity, we assume there is exactly one bad block.

 We provide an implementation of `read` in `src/RemappedDisk/RemappedDiskImpl.v`.
 Your job is to fill in several other parts of that file: